Ragini08/Encrypt-Decrypt-Files/README.md

 TO RUN THE PROJECT :
 1. Clone the project
-2. Import the project in Netbeans
-3. Import the core and gui packages
+2. Import core and gui packages in given src folder in a new project in Netbeans
 4. Run Main.java in gui package